Noah Taguta Biography: Wives, Relationship with Zanu-PF, Death -Pindula, Local Knowledge

 |+

-It has been said that Taguta has over 100 wives, some of them under legal age of marriage in Zimbabwe.<ref name="zimbabwean" />
+It said that Taguta over 100 wives, some of them under legal age of marriage in Zimbabwe.<ref name="zimbabwean"/>

 |+